Padang - Sumatra

 From the heights of the reserve there are some excellent views to Padand and the Indian Ocean.

-Fishing
+Fishing in Padang

 Along the coast and the various islands close to Padang are some excellent reef and open water fishing spots.
 Recent times has also seen an increase in the sport of free-diving spear fishing.
 Fish vary from Trevally, Mangrove Jack, Spanish Mackerel and huge dogfish tuna.